Information correct as at January 2019

 General Medical Certificate

-Full fee paying students are no longer required to provide Medical Certificates with student visa applications, unless requested to provide one by an immigration officer.
+Full fee paying students are not required to provide Medical Certificates with student visa applications, unless requested to provide one by an immigration officer.
 However you may need to provide one if you answer “yes” to any of the health questions marked with an asterisk (*) on the student visa application form.
 Please read the Supplementary Document to Health Questions if you are unsure how to answer these questions.

 Students who pay tuition fees at a domestic rate, such as PhD, Exchange and New Zealand Aid Programme students, who intend to be in New Zealand for a total of more than 12 months (include all past visits) must undergo a general medical and X-ray examination.
 A new certificate will then need to be submitted every 36 months.
 Your General Medical Certificate must be less than three months old at the time that the application is made.